Your Call is Very Important to Us – a Look at a Short Story

 This story has a K+ rating.
 While the one sex scene takes place off screen (as it were), the backdrop is nuclear war, and of course that’s upsetting.

 One very big issue is that the volume has been delayed for what I believe is coming upon years.
 Yes, really.
-So I just checked – the story has been in limbo for over two years.
+The story has been in limbo for—I believe—over four years.
 So will it ever be published?
 Right now, I’ve got to say, I have my doubts.
 Big, big doubts.
 And that’s unfortunate, because I really love this story.
 And I love the charity and the group.
 But I suppose we’ve got … issues.